Tertiary Degrees

 Course Summary

-Course Category: Tertiary Education Programmes
+Course Category: Tertiary Degrees

 The BSc (Hons) in Sustainable Engineering Technologies is delivered over four years in four stages of 60 credits each.
 Each stage includes taught modules worth either 5 or 10 credits depending on their learning outcomes.
 In first year, all modules are mandatory.